 All horses are "called up" from the pasture at least once per day for a health check and a treat or additional concentrates.
 We ascertain their ambulatory status, their demeanor and look for any injuries and respond accordingly.

 It is important to note that our retired horses tend to live well beyond the typical life expectancy of 30 years.
-At the time of this update we have a 41 year old Thoroughbred who has been with us for 12 years.
+At the time of this update we have a 41 year old Thoroughbred who lived with us for over 13 years.
+He died at age 43.
 If you make the commitment to retire your horse be prepared for them to thrive here.

 Ownership and care